cregx/mdt-cleanup-harddrive-winpe/README.md

 ## The origin of my problem
 I noticed in an MDT project to deploy an offline based Windows 10 installation that it sometimes interrupted with an error.
 This happened somewhere in the task sequence after the step: "Format and Partition Disk (BIOS) / ...
-(UEF)", i.e. relatively early, at the beginning of the installation process.
+(UEFI)", i.e. relatively early, at the beginning of the installation process.

 I was able to trace this back to a hard disk that had not been cleaned (I also found some posts on the Internet that pointed to the problem).